 So, Should I Eat Farm-Raised Salmon or Not?

-According to Authority Nutrition, salmon is a healthy food and you can (and should!) eat it regardless of its source.
+According to Healthline, salmon is a healthy food and you can (and should!) eat it regardless of its source.
 Pregnant women and children should abide by the standard guidelines for how much seafood they eat, but most other people can eat farm-raised salmon safely.
 Farm-raised salmon is an excellent source of protein, healthy fats, and many other vitamins and minerals that make it an extremely healthy choice regardless of its origin.

 Bonus: Hungry for Salmon?
 Check Out These Recipe Links!